Skip to content

 Health & Wellness Tools

-Four free, no-signup health calculators built for the questions your doctor doesn't have time to answer — from sleep cycles to running pace.
+14 free, no-signup health calculators built for the questions your doctor doesn't have time to answer — from body composition to nutrition and hydration.
 All math happens in your browser — nothing is ever stored.

 Why these tools exist

 Health information is everywhere but actionable numbers are rare.
-You know sleep matters — but which bedtime actually lines up with a complete sleep cycle?
-You know BMI has limits — but what does your number mean in the context of WHO categories?
+You know your metabolism matters, but what's your actual BMR?
+You know body fat matters more than weight, but how do you measure it without expensive equipment?
 These tools skip the articles and go straight to the answer.
 They don't replace medical advice, but they give you the same arithmetic your doctor uses so you can show up to the conversation informed.

 Which calculator for which question